Library of mental health conditions, disorders, and terms

 Scientifically, mental health encompasses a range of cognitive, emotional, and social capacities.
 It involves the measure of brain processes that enable positive emotional regulation, successful coping strategies, logical reasoning, and adaptive social interactions.

+Research has consistently demonstrated the profound interconnectedness of mental and physical health.
 Conversely, poor mental health can negatively impact physical health, increasing the risk of some conditions.
 Neuroscientific studies have illuminated how mental health is tied to the structure and function of our brains and how factors like stress can alter brain chemistry and neural pathways.

 Effects

 Mental health significantly influences various aspects of an individual's life, including physical health, social relationships, and overall quality of life.
-Scientifically, caring for our mental health is associated with a range of positive outcomes.
+Scientifically, caring for our health is associated with a range of positive outcomes.
 For example, research has shown that individuals with good mental health are likely to have stronger immune systems, lower blood pressure, and longer lifespans.

 Mental health conditions

+According to the World Health Organization, mental health conditions are common, with more than one in four people likely to develop one at some point.
 Learning how to approach mental health conditions with empathy and understanding can be a valuable skill.
-People experiencing mental health struggles aren’t defined by their diagnoses.
-For example, someone who has bipolar disorder isn’t a person who’s always on the brink of a radical mood shift.
+People experiencing struggles aren’t defined by their diagnoses.
 They’re just as complex and multi-dimensional as anyone else.
-Most individuals who have mental health conditions can learn how to manage symptoms that may be negatively impacting their lives with appropriate treatment and support.
+Most individuals who have conditions can learn how to manage symptoms that may be negatively impacting their lives with appropriate treatment and support.

-Addressing mental health conditions isn’t solely the individual's responsibility in a broader societal context.
+Addressing conditions isn’t solely the individual's responsibility in a broader societal context.
 It requires a comprehensive public health approach that includes education, prevention, early intervention, and the availability of high-quality healthcare services.
 This perspective emphasizes the role of community and societal support in fostering mental well-being for all.

 Mental health disorders are a prevalent and significant concern in the United States, affecting a substantial portion of the population across various age groups.
-According to the National Institute of Mental Health Disorders, an estimated 26% of Americans ages 18 and older, that’s about 1 in 4 adults, struggle with a diagnosable mental disorder in a given year.
+According to the National Institute of Mental Health Disorders, an estimated 26% of Americans ages 18 and older, that’s about 1 in 4 adults, struggle with a diagnosable disorder in a given year.

 For those with thoughts of suicide, call or text the 988 Suicide & Crisis Lifeline at 988.
 Please also see our Get Help Now page for more immediate resources.

-For those struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources on various mental health topics.
+For those struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources on various health topics.
 Support is available 24/7.